byu-cpe/ecen522r-hw-security/_pages/paper_reviews.md

 * You should read over the paper reviews and prepare slides to lead a class discussion.
 * The class discussion will be 35-40 minutes long, and should include:
   * An overview of the paper, discussing key technical contributions, making sure to explain technical details that classmates may not understand (15 min max)
-  * Lead a discussion about what makes the technical contribution and results of the paper interesting, important, or novel (10-15 minutes)
+  * Lead a discussion about students' critiques of the paper.
+Discuss the pros and cons of the technical work.
+Include in your slides points of critique or support from student paper reviews, and lead a class discussion about the merit of these comments.
+(15 minutes)
   * Lead a discussion about the style of the paper, and what elements of the paper students liked or did not like about how the paper was presented or organized.
 (5-10 minutes)

 **Remember:** You are primarily a discussion moderator.
 Don't talk too much, and make sure to engage the class in discussion.
 You should not be lecturing for the entire time.